CodeMaxx/CodeMaxx.github.io/_posts/2017-08-03-writeup-bugs_bunny_rev75.md

 good but no flag for you hihihi xD
 ```

 In case you're wonder why `p4ssw0rd`, I got it from the Strings subview in IDA (shortcut: Shift+F12).
 Never a bad idea to go through the strings in the binary.
 You can also run `strings` on the binary if you don't have IDA.
+If you want a primer on the kind of binary you're dealing with, I broke down [what the `file` command tells you about an executable](/different-kinds-of-executables/).

 The binary had 815 functions with names of the form `a*`, each containing a 12 character string which looked like base64.
 So I decided to extract them using pwntools.
 Here goes: